gesture-based-ui-development/voice-controlled-millionaire/README.md

 Depending on which scene you are in, Settings, Menu, Main Game etc. the user has a list of available voice commands available to them.
 The user cannot use voice commands found in the Main Menu in the Main Game and vice-versa.
 We setup the Speech Recognition this way as we did not want the user to experience unexpected behaviour when playing the game.

 We understand that the range of <i>voice-gestures</i> available is not huge but we wanted to focus on the actual implementation of these gestures in a gameplay sense rather than simply expanding the list of gestures for the sake of it.

+To identify the <i>voice-gestures</i> done by the user, we used Unity's impleentation of Windows 10's Speech Recognition API.
+This lead to minimal setup for the user (which can be extremely appealing to a lot of people) and a generally streamlined, lightweight application.

+To further progress towards our overall goal of <b>accessibility</b>, we ensured the game was <b>lightweight</b> in it's resource use and that the UI was <b>simple</b> and <b>intuitive</b> to navigate.

 ## Hardware used in creating the application
 The only hardware necessary in the application is